emeryao/AspNetCore.Authentication.Token/README.md

     You can find token in this project and add your own code to handle the token

 * AspNetCore.Authentication.Token.WebApiDemo
-    this is demo WebApi project uses token authentication you can find samples on how to authorize in the [ValuesController](./AspNetCore.Authentication.Token.WebApiDemo/Controllers/ValuesController.cs)
+    This is a demo WebApi project uses token authentication you can find samples on how to authorize in the [ValuesController](./AspNetCore.Authentication.Token.WebApiDemo/Controllers/ValuesController.cs)

 ## Last Update
 `2017.06.29`